econ122-f25/home/exam1_notes.md

 - Reading and interpreting visualization code
 - Plot customization and formatting

+### Data Quality and Preprocessing
+- Date formatting and parsing challenges
+- Missing data patterns and handling strategies

+### Feature Engineering
+- Interaction terms in modeling
+- Categorical variable encoding
+- Understanding when and why to transform variables

 ### Statistical Analysis and Outlier Detection
 - Descriptive statistics
 - Data distribution analysis